nordot/otherthancode/privacy_en.md

 [日本語](https://github.com/nordot/otherthancode/blob/master/privacy_ja.md)

-## Privacy Policy for the nor.
-Service
+## Nordot Privacy Policy
 Nordot values and respects your privacy.
-Nordot Inc. ("Nordot", "we", "us", and "our") has established this Privacy Policy (this "Policy") for the nor. service we provide (the "Service").
+Nordot Inc. ("Nordot", "we", "us", and "our") has established this Privacy Policy (this "Policy") for the Nordot service we provide (the "Service").
 This Policy forms part of, and is incorporated into, our [Terms of Use for Users](https://github.com/nordot/otherthancode/blob/master/terms_users_en.md) , [Terms of Use for Members](https://github.com/nordot/otherthancode/blob/master/tou_members_en.md) , and [Terms of Use for Publishers](https://github.com/nordot/otherthancode/blob/master/tou_publishers_en.md) .

 ### Definition of the Service
 "The Service" refers to:
-1. the nor. service, which allows Members whom agree to the [Terms of Use for Members](https://github.com/nordot/otherthancode/blob/master/tou_members_en.md) and Publishers whom agree to the [Terms of Use for Publishers](https://github.com/nordot/otherthancode/blob/master/tou_publishers_en.md) to store, retrieve, and distribute Content and to obtain profit through such activities under the terms set forth in these TOU;
+1. the Nordot service, which allows Members whom agree to the [Terms of Use for Members](https://github.com/nordot/otherthancode/blob/master/tou_members_en.md) and Publishers whom agree to the [Terms of Use for Publishers](https://github.com/nordot/otherthancode/blob/master/tou_publishers_en.md) to store, retrieve, and distribute Content and to obtain profit through such activities under the terms set forth in these TOU;
 1. the this.kiji.is platform, which allows Users whom agree to the [Terms of Use for Users](https://github.com/nordot/otherthancode/blob/master/terms_users_en.md) to enjoy content from multiple publishers.

 ### Cookies